Ellotron/doom-boardgame-campaigns/operation-resurgence/mission-1-containment/README.md

 Place 2 Cacodemons in the spots marked `A`.
 In the spot marked `B` a Pinky is lying in wait.
 Add both their initiative cards as necessary.
 Place the Pinky only when a Marine gains line of sight.

-A Marine can choose to shoot the fuel cells (`F`).
+A Marine can choose to shoot the fuel cells (`F`) Place threat markers to remind them.
 If either cell receives 3 or more damage both cells shoot horizontally to the opposite wall dealing 3 damage to each creature or player in their path.

+### Demon player hint

+The Marines don't know how many creatures are in that upper section so feel free to spawn a few more if the game needs balancing.

 ## 10. Command centre

 > It took a swift bypass to access the command centre, but once in you see a haggard man in a wheelchair.
 The terminal he is next to is smashed but your suit identifies the lines feeding power to the system in a panel under the console.
 He pleads with you to leave it running as its the last thing supplying power to the facility.
+But you cant se any other way to complete the mission.

 Place an objective token on `A` representing the power lines and one adjacent to it representing the man.
 A Marine can capture the man and/or sever the power by landing on the respective tokens.

-### If the power is severed
+### When the power is severed

 > That backup generator was clearly propping up some vital system as moments after the console dies a explosion rocks the laboratory.
 On failsafe discharge you hear all the doors resetting to an open state and then all manor of commotion funnelling through them into operations.